Fire Safety Tips for the Holidays

 Remember to water your tree daily to avoid dehydration.
 Trees that are not watered daily are much more flammable than well-hydrated trees.

 When lighting the tree, ensure that you choose the appropriate lighting for your tree placement.
-Check for whether the lights are for indoor or outdoor use and that they have been appropriately tested in a reputable.
+Check for whether the lights are for indoor or outdoor use and that they have been appropriately tested.

 Replace any broken or loose bulbs and avoid plugging in too many light strands.
 Electrical problems are the cause of roughly 33% of Christmas tree fires.